 Terrorist attacks are possible, but that’s true anywhere.
 They don’t seem to be any more common in Jordan.

-In the age of terrorism I would avoid crowds whenever possible while traveling here, but again, that’s a basic safety tip that goes for just about anywhere nowadays.
+In the age of terrorism I would try to avoid hanging out in big crowds while traveling here, but again, that’s a basic safety tip that goes for just about anywhere nowadays.

-Personally, I would rate Jordan much safer than Egypt.
-But I survived and enjoyed both! 🙂
+Personally, I would rate Jordan much safer than Egypt, for example.

 Either way, the best time of day to visit is very early, before sunrise.
 Not only will you skip the crowds and heat, but you’ll also get a headstart on your day, and photos of the Treasury will look cooler.
 My favorite photos at Petra were taken shortly before the sunrise.